melfp2311/code-refactoring-and-debbuging/Develop/README.md

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.

-Your task is to refactor an existing webpage to make it accessible.
+My task here was to refactor an existing webpage to make it accessible.
 An important rule to follow when working with someone else's code is the Scout Rule:

 > Always leave the code you are editing a little cleaner than you found it.